cs456s24/cs456s24/lab3/lab_3_description.md

 ## Simulate ##
 7. Create a screen capture of the timing diagram for your lab report.

-____

-# Multiplexor

-## Multiplexor behavior (2 - 1)

-A multiplexor is a digital circuit that can select one of `n` inputs (here `n` is `2`) and redirect that input to the output.
-The selection is done by the select input(`s`).
-To select one of several inputs, we need m select lines such that 2<sup>m</sup>=n.

-For example, if there are 8 input lines, we need 3 select bits to be able to select all input lines (2<sup>3</sup>=8).

-In this lab, we will build a two to one multiplexor.
-Two inputs lines will go into the multiplexor and the output will be one of those inputs.
-A single bit will select which input will be reflected on the output.
-The two input lines should be labeled `d0` and `d1`. `d0` should be displayed on the output called `out` when the input labelled `select` is 0 and `d1` should be displayed when `select` is 1.

-## Write Verilog for the one-bit (2-1) multiplexor
-1. Write structural verilog for the one bit (2-1) multiplexor.
-Name this module `mux_2_1` and saved to `lab_2`.
-2. Create the `schematic` and verify it is the correct circuit.
-Recall `RTL analysis` -> `Open Elaborated Design`
-3. Edit your verilog if necessary.
-4. Once your verilog and circuit are correct get screen captures for your report.
-5. Using the procedures learned in a prior lab, force values to create a timing diagram that demonstrates the circuit is functioning correctly.
-Note there are 8 different possible input patters because there are three inputs.
-You only need to show the results for when the two inputs, `d0` and `d1`, are different.
-6. Create a screen capture of the timing diagram for your lab report.
 ___

 # Full Adder